Introduction and significance of the theme

 Named funds

 Within private funds and cultural institutions, there are also so-called named funds (FON).
-Individual donors set these up with a larger fund or a cultural institution, whereby they determine the spending purpose themselves.
-These are usually people who have already retired and often do not have children to leave a legacy to.
-This donation structure has become increasingly popular over the years.
+Private art and culture enthusiasts establish these with a larger fund or a cultural institution, determining the purpose of the expenditure themselves.
+Usually, these involve people who are already retired and often have no children to leave an inheritance to.
+This giving structure has become increasingly popular over the years.
 There are now many hundreds of named funds.
-It is not known how much FON give to culture and how high their contributions are.
-At the Cultural Fund – which introduced the donation structure in the Netherlands – FON made up 2022 percent of the spending budget at the end of 40.
+How much FON contribute to culture and the amounts of their contributions are unknown.
+At the Cultuurfonds – which introduced the giving structure in the Netherlands – FON accounted for 40 percent of the spending budget at the end of 2022.
 At the beginning of this century, this was only 8 percent (Struijke 2024).
 Because these FON fall under private funds, they are not counted separately in this overview.
-Individual patrons, or patrons of artists or institutions, are also not counted separately in this overview.
+Individual patrons, or benefactors of artists or institutions, are also not counted separately in this overview.

 Friends associations

-Friends of culture come in many forms, but in this context it concerns friends who are united in a formal association and pay a membership fee.
-These types of friends' associations come in all shapes and sizes, with modest contributions to high amounts for exclusive circles of friends.
-In 2022, there were 630 active friends' associations that were designated as so-called cultural ANBI.
-These friends' associations all support a cultural institution, museum or monument for 90 percent or more (Tax Authorities n.d.).
-No separate figures are known for the contributions of friends' associations to culture.
-The contributions form part of what citizens donate to culture and general data are known about this (Johnson 2014).
+Friends of culture come in many forms, but in this context, we are referring to friends who are united in a formal association and pay membership fees.
+These types of friends' associations come in all shapes and sizes, ranging from modest contributions to high amounts for exclusive circles of friends.
+In most cases, they were founded on the initiative of the cultural organization they support.
+In 2022, there were 630 active friends' associations designated as so-called cultural ANBI (Public Benefit Institutions).
+All of these friends' associations support a cultural institution, museum, or monument for 90 percent or more (Tax Administration, n.d.).
+Separate figures are not available for the contributions of friends' associations to culture.
+Contributions form part of what citizens donate to culture, and general data regarding this are available (Johnson 2014).

 It is striking that the cuts in culture in 2010 by then State Secretary Halbe Zijlstra led to a growth in private funds and new FON in the years that followed, but not to an increase in donations from private individuals and companies.
 In practice, this means that more funds and foundations have started to compete for roughly the same amounts.
 The ageing population in the Netherlands plays a role in this growth in funds and FON: the relatively wealthy post-war generation, compared to older generations, was and is able and willing to donate to culture via FON and private funds.
 In the coming years, this generation is expected to leave hundreds of billions in inheritances, partly via FON or private funds (Dekker 2024).